wp-plugins/twine-social/readme.txt

 = Features =

-* A beautiful view of your social media content from all social media networks: Facebook, Twitter, Instagram, YouTube, Vine, Flickr, Pinterest, Tumblr, Linkedin, and RSS.
+* A beautiful view of your social media content from all major networks: Facebook, Twitter, Instagram, YouTube, Vine, Flickr, Pinterest, Tumblr, Linkedin, and RSS.
 * Gather your content by @username, #hashtag, location, and more.
 * Setup rules & filters to automatically eliminate unwanted content and retweets.
 * Video player for content with cross-browser and full-screen playback support.